 In this post we explained why navigation is one of the most important elements of user experience in mobile app.
 For this reason is so important to keep the best practices for navigation design to ensure that people will be able to use and find the most valuable features in your app.

-Also, we went through differnet navigation patterns and showed how to implement each of them using Ionic Framework.
-This post was about Navigation best practices and not about implementing navigation and routing in your ionic angular apps.
+Also, we went through different navigation patterns and showed how to implement each of them using Ionic Framework.
+This post was about Navigation best practices and not about implementing navigation and routing in your Ionic Angular apps.